 - Round‑trip shuttle bus to/from Machu Picchu

-- Rainbow Mountain tour
+- Machu Picchu and Rainbow Mountain entrance tickets

-- Professional, licensed guide throughout
+- Professional, licensed tour guide

 Not Included